 Investigate free programs to up your sustainability credentials.
 Local councils and water utilities often have services, but a quick search online can also uncover free online courses in sustainable living.

-With spring the optimum season for gardening in Australia, make your planting smart.
+With spring the optimum season for gardening in New Zealand, make your planting smart.
 That means considering climate and land type when choosing plant species to help minimise maintenance and water usage.
 Opt for natives or drought resistant species, and if you’re growing a vegetable garden, choose varieties that will thrive in your location.

 Celebrate World Vegetarian Day with a plant-based recipe swap with friends or colleagues.
 Ask everyone to share their favourite recipe, serving as inspiration when meat-free Monday rolls around.
 Adopting a plant-based diet can reduce the greenhouse gas emissions of the food system by more than half, according to a Nature journal study.
-Some of our favourite vegetarian recipes: Sara Oteri’s Firecracker Cauliflower, Massimo Mele’s Beetroot, Lentil, Goats Curd, Apple and Walnut Salad and Morgan Hipworth’s Orange Souffle.
+Some of our favourite vegetarian recipes: Massimo Mele’s Beetroot, Lentil, Goats Curd, Apple and Walnut Salad and Morgan Hipworth’s Orange Souffle.

 We flush the equivalent of 270,000 trees down the drain each day, and nearly 10% of that is attributable to toilet paper^.
 Buy recycled toilet paper to offset this, like Who Gives a Crap, which offers recycled toilet paper and “forest-friendly” tissues and paper towels.